cdsittampalam/documentation/docs/Fund Administration.md

 You can set Fund One to include Bitcoin instead of Bitcoin Testnet.
 When you change the asset, Bitcoin Testnet is set as the asset for the other default fund, Fund Two.

 This feature is especially useful for users that are likely to be instantly receive money in to their default fund.
 For example, as an exchange user, you may want to instantly receive payments in Bitcoin rather than Bitcoin Test.

+Future versions of Qredo will have other currencies available in funds.

 ![custody fund](/doc-images/changedefaultsonsummaryR.png)